DJ Peters: Lotte Giants

 On December 9, 2021, Peters signed a one-year, $680,000 deal with the Lotte Giants of the KBO League.
 He was waived by the Giants on July 18 after posting a .228 batting average with 13 home runs in 85 games.

 Washington Nationals

 On September 9, 2022, Peters signed a minor league deal with the Washington Nationals.
 He appeared in 13 games for the Triple-A Rochester Red Wings to close out the year, hitting .174/.216/.239 with no home runs and 4 RBI.
-He elected free agency on November 10, 2022.
+Peters elected free agency following the season on November 10.

 Detroit Tigers

 On February 8, 2023, Peters signed a minor league contract with the Detroit Tigers organization.
+Peters converted into a pitcher for the 2023 season, and spent the year with the rookie–level Florida Complex League Tigers.
+In 17 appearances for the club, he registered a 6.23 ERA with 24 strikeouts across 21 2/3 innings of work.
+Peters elected free agency following the season on November 6.

+Texas Rangers (second stint)

+On January 31, 2024, Peters signed a minor league contract with the Texas Rangers.
+In 29 appearances split between the rookie-level Arizona Complex League Rangers and High-A Hickory Crawdads, he accumulated a 2-2 record and 4.70 ERA with 52 strikeouts and 2 saves across 38 1/3 innings pitched.
+Peters elected free agency following the season on November 4.

+Post-playing career

+After his playing career ended, Peters moved to Oklahoma and became a baseball instructor for OKC Academy.